needle-mirror/com.unity.localization/Documentation~/LocalizationSettings.md

 ## Available Locales
 **Available Locales** contains the list of [locales](Locale.md) that the Project supports when built.
 By default, this uses the Addressable system to fetch Locales.
-However, you can also create a class that implements *ILocalesProvider* to completely customize this (see [Built-in Locales Provider Example ](Example-BuiltinLocalesProvider.md)).
+However, you can also create a class that implements *ILocalesProvider* to completely customize this.

 ### Locale Generator window
 To create a Locale, click the **Locale Generator** button in the Available Locales editor.